emmatysinger/Final-Project/design.md

 * What data will be stored or manipulated by the program?
 How will it be encoded and organized?
 * Describe the logic and/or code behind every interaction with the user, and behind everything displayed.
 * If your program uses an unusual or notable *algorithm*, what is the algorithm and how does it work?

+For this project I will use https://runpython.org for coding the game and I will use ggame framework for graphics For this project I will use Python 3

+I wrote an algorithm to determine which state the user is clicking on.
+The limitation of this algorithm is that the user but click on the white dot in each state for the algorithm to recognize the state.
+A list of the coordinates of each state (the coordinates of the white dot on each state) in alphabetical order is created based on the screen size.
+When the screen is clicked a function named determinestate() is run.